nekonori/nekonori/README.md

 5. [Operating System Lab (IT5411)](https://github.com/nekonori/adsLab)

 ### More info

-Each repository in this profile corresponds a specific laboratory course or project, and contains the code files and any relevant documentation for that course.
-The code is written in a variety of programming languages used in the coursework and is intended to demonstrate the concepts covered in each laboratory course.
+Each repo in this profile represents a specific lab course or project 📁, and contains code files and relevant documentation 📝.
+The code is written in a variety of programming languages used in the coursework♾️

-Please note that this code is intended to be used as a reference only, and should not be copied or submitted as your own work.
-It is your responsibility to ensure that you understand the material and can complete the assignments on your own.
+Just a quick note 📝, though: please don't copy or submit this code as your own work😂!
+Use it as a reference to help you learn and complete your work on your own.

-Feel free to browse the repository, download the code, and use it as a reference for your own work.
-If you find any errors or have any questions, please feel free to contact me.
+Feel free to take a look around, download the code, and use it as a reference for your own work.
+If you have any questions or find any errors, feel free to reach out to me 🤙.

-Thank you for visiting my repository, and good luck with your laboratory coursework!
+Thanks for checking out my repository, and happy coding! 💻